How PPC Fits into Your Internet Marketing Strategy

 Proper keyword research using sophisticated tools can yield a list of terms that are searched on by users, but without so much competition from bidders.
 This information changes over time, so keyword research and bidding strategies have to be monitored on a regular basis.

 We Know Google’s Writing Standards

-Most pay per click advertising requires that you write a couple short descriptive phrases about your service.
+Most pay per click advertising requires that you write a couple of short descriptive phrases about your service.
 Don’t underestimate the importance of this.
 At a minimum, grammar, spelling and overall language must be correct and appropriate for your audience.
-In addition language and punctuation must adhere to the rules enforced by the pay per click service – Google, for example, won’t allow ads with superlatives (“the best,” “the greatest,” etc.), with repeated keywords, or with excessive capitalization.
+In addition, language and punctuation must adhere to the rules enforced by the pay per click service – Google, for example, won’t allow ads with superlatives (“the best,” “the greatest,” etc.), with repeated keywords, or with excessive capitalization.

 We Monitor and Improve Quality Scores